xyproto/orbiton/README.md

 * `esc` - Redraw the screen and clear the last search.
 * `ctrl-space` - Build
 * `ctrl-\` - Toggle single-line comments
-* `ctrl-r` - Render the current text to a PNG image.
+* `ctrl-r` - Render the current text to a PDF document.

 ## Size